fnuajith/angular-dialogflow-chatbot/README.md

 # angular-dialogflow-chatbot

+The idea here is to create a simple Dialogflow agent and create an Angular application that interacts with the agent through APIs.

+There is an offering already available, [Dialogflow Web Demo](https://cloud.google.com/dialogflow/es/docs/integrations/web-demo), that can be leveraged to integrate the Dialogflow chatbot directly into your web application.
+With this implementation, you directly render the chatbot within an iframe in your application.
+This also means that you do not get to customize the branding or look and feel of the chatbot.
+Another limitation is that this integration only supports text responses.

+Implementing an application that interacts with the Dialogflow agent through APIs opens up ways where you can overcome the limitations of the Web Demo offering.
+We can build the bot with our own branding standards and also support rich content.

 ## Creating an angular project
 Open command prompt and navigate to the folder where you wish to create the application